Digital Security Explained

 By A. Northam • Published: 2 March 2026 • Updated: 2 March 2026

-Defense in depth is a security strategy that relies on multiple, overlapping layers of protection rather than a single safeguard.
+Defense in depth is a security strategy built on the idea that no single safeguard is perfect.
+Instead of relying on one control, organizations use multiple, overlapping layers of protection.

-The idea is simple: if one control fails, others remain in place to reduce impact.
+If one layer fails, others remain in place to reduce the likelihood and impact of compromise.

 Why single-layer security fails

-No individual control is perfect.
-Passwords can be guessed.
+No individual control is flawless.
+Passwords can be guessed or reused.
 Software can contain vulnerabilities.
 Users can make mistakes.
+Systems can be misconfigured.
+Threats evolve.

-If a system depends on only one line of defense, a single failure can result in full compromise.
+If an organization depends on only one line of defense, a single failure can result in full compromise.

 How layered protection works